AusTac/EnjinExportTool/README.md

 # EnjinExportTool
-Desktop program to connect to the Enjin API and export data.
+Desktop program for connecting to the Enjin API and export data for easy migration.